Domon/independent_reserve/README.md

 ## License

-The gem is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+The gem is available as open source under the terms of the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0.html).

 ## Code of Conduct